Homelander: The Boys (2019–2026)

-Homelander, after getting everything he's ever wanted, faces a murder trial and begins to have a breakdown, so he recruits Sister Sage to help him.
-On the day of the trial, he orders three of his fans to be killed to start a brawl right after being declared innocent.
-He organizes the first rescue of his son Ryan, forcing him to use his power by killing the false criminal.
-After trying to kill Hughie, he has a fight with Ryan for seeing Butcher and has a mental breakdown.
-He then visits the lab where he was created and kept locked up.
-He proceeds to kill all of the people responsible for testing on him in an act of revenge, with the exception of Dr. Barbara Findley, whom he leaves locked up along with the rest of the dead staff.
-Following the events at the lab, Homelander begins to connect with Ryan and starts to support him.
-Later, Homelander tells his team that they will have to be more cruel and ruthless for the greater good just before he orders The Seven to kill Cameron Coleman, who is believed to have leaked the video.
-Homelander, along with most of The Seven and Neuman, attend a party organized by Tek Knight, in which he plans to turn, along with Sage and Neuman, the congressmen against Singer.
-Homelander learns from Firecracker that the mole is still alive and they become intimate when she feeds him her breast milk.
-Homelander begins to give Firecracker more weight on the team.
-Homelander kills Webweaver thinking he is the mole and sends The Deep and Black Noir II to kill Butcher and the rest of The Boys, without success.
-Feeling betrayed by A-Train, Homelander expels Sage from The Seven after hiding that A-Train was the mole.
-That night, Homelander sees how his son talks live about his mother Becca and Butcher, which leaves him in shock.
-Homelander discovers Butcher's gift and in a rage destroys his apartment and scolds Ryan making him leave.
-Afterwards, Homelander reveals Neuman as Super and orders The Seven to kill everyone in Vought who knows about his dirty laundry.
-When Neuman dies, Sage reveals to him that it was all part of her plan and the new president of the United States, Steven Calhoun, swears loyalty to Homelander, declares martial law and deputizes him and his superhuman army.
-Calhoun would show Homelander the pod that Soldier Boy is held in.
-Homelander looks at it with a sad expression.
+Having won over his son and in control of Vought, in the fourth season, Homelander faces a murder trial and lacks purpose having gained "everything [he's] ever wanted."
+Recruiting the help of the ultra-intelligent Sister Sage, he seeks to gain control of the government, believing that humans are inferior and have "too much control."
+At the trial's conclusion, he orders three of his fans to be killed, starting a brawl immediately after being exonerated.
+He also organizes Ryan's first "rescue" (a Vought publicity stunt) forcing him to use his power to kill the "criminal" actor.
+After trying to kill Hughie, he has a fight with Ryan for seeing Butcher and suffers a mental breakdown; experiencing a hallucination of himself who states he must purge his "human" side.

+Visiting the lab where he was raised, he proceeds to torture, humiliate and kill the people responsible for testing on him in an act of revenge, with the exception of Dr. Barbara Findley, whom he leaves locked up amongst the corpses of the staff.
+Following the events at the lab, Homelander begins to connect with and support Ryan.
+Later, Homelander informs his team that they will have to be more cruel and ruthless for the greater good, before he orders the Seven to kill Cameron Coleman, who is believed to have leaked evidence exonerating Starlighters.
+Homelander, along with most of the Seven and Victoria Neuman, attend a party organized by Tek Knight, in which he plans, along with Sage and Neuman, to turn the congressmen against presidential candidate Robert Singer.
+Homelander learns from Firecracker that the mole is still alive; the two soon become intimate when she feeds him her breast milk.
+Homelander subsequently begins to give Firecracker more influence on the team.
+Believing him to be the mole, Homelander kills Webweaver and sends the Deep and Black Noir to kill Butcher and the rest of the Boys, without success.
+Feeling betrayed by A-Train, Homelander expels Sage from the Seven, having discovered she hid the fact he was the mole.
+Later that night, Homelander overhears how his son talks about his mother and Butcher, which leaves him in shock.
+Homelander discovers Butcher's gift and, in a fit of rage, destroys his apartment and scolds Ryan, making the latter leave.
+Afterwards, seeking to sabotage Singer's presidential campaign, Homelander outs Neuman as a Supe, and orders the Seven to kill everyone in Vought who may have leverage over him, to gain total control of the company.
+When Neuman is killed by Butcher, Sage reveals to him that it was all part of her plan, and the new president of the United States, Steven Calhoun, swears loyalty to Homelander, declares martial law and deputizes him and his superhuman army.
+Calhoun then shows Homelander the pod that Soldier Boy is being held in.